pkivolowitz/CSC4730-Fall-2023/projects/p3/README.md

 * Failure to list partners correctly as described above removes 5 points from your grade.

+## Software Kills

+You goofed when you tweaked the scheduler of the system running a nuclear power plant.
+It starves a crucial monitoring task.
+The reactor melts down.
+Millions die.

 ## Grading

 The class will receive a rubric when grading is complete that describes